JSCA International Stadium Complex: Project details

 The stadium was supposed to be completed in February 2012 at a cost of ₹ 1.80billion, covering an area of 35 acre.
-The stadium hosted its 1st ODI match on 19 Jan 2013 between India and England.
+The stadium hosted its first international match on 19 January 2013 between India and England.

 Earlier JSCA was hoping to get an International Match during West Indies/England's tour of India (2011).
-The stadium is built within the city limits of "Ranchi".
-It is only 10-minute drive from the Ranchi airport "Birsa Munda Airport" and 25 minutes from a five-star hotel "Hotel Radisson Blu".
+The stadium is built within the city limits of Ranchi.
+It is only 10-minute drive from the Ranchi airport Birsa Munda Airport and 25 minutes from a five-star hotel Hotel Radisson Blu.
 It is well connected by a four-lane road.
 It is also well connected to Ranchi junction and Hatia railway stations.

 The JSCA Cricket Stadium project includes: